USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `NSTEPS [default: 240000]`<a id=NSTEPS></a>
     Number of simulation time steps (HHMMSS)
 -   `TSTEP [default: 010000]`<a id=TSTEP></a>
-    Simulation output time step interval (HHMMSS)
+    Simulation output time step interval (HHMMSS).
+Must be a mutiple of the run length.
 -   `MET_TSTEP [default: time step of METCRO3D file]`<a id=MET_TSTEP></a>
     Meteorology input time step interval (HHMMSS).
-Users who wish to specify temporally coarser meteorology then their input meterology may do so using this environment variable.
-It should noted the simulation will be terminated IF MET_TSTEP is not atleast as small as the file tstep and not a multiple of the file tstep.
+Users who wish to specify temporally coarser meteorology then their input meteorology may do so using this environment variable.
+The default value of MET_TSTEP is the time-step of the METCRO3D file (input meteorology data step).
+Users may however specify MET_TSTEP to be multiples of the input meterology time-step as long as they add up to the output time step (define as environmental variable TSTEP).
 Ex.
-If the meteorology files have data available at 10 minute intervals, valid MET_STEPS are {10,20,30,40...} minutes.
+If the meteorology files have data available at 10 minute intervals and a desired 1-hour output frequency, valid MET_STEPS are {10,20,30,30,60...} minutes.

 <a id=CCTM_Config_Options></a>